How to Minimize Type I and Type II Error

 There’s much more subjectivity in statistics than we give it credit for.
 All of the mathematical variables put in place are based upon assumptions.
-One of the most important assumptions made during the AB Testing process is the risk tolerance.
-0% risk is an impossibility in the world of statistics, and, generally speaker, less risk equates to more time and money.
+One of the most important assumptions made during the A/B Testing process is the risk tolerance.
+0% risk is an impossibility in the world of statistics, and, generally speaking, less risk equates to more time and money.
+Plus, you’re generally asking your statistician to predict the future, so it’s unrealistic to expect a 100% guarantee.
 It’s a careful balancing act between minimizing risk and maximizing resources.

 If you’re not familiar with statistics, the error terms being thrown around can be confusing.